TOPLAP-Israel/TOPLAP-Israel.github.io/_posts/2020-02-10-violent-emre-tami.md

 - algorave
 - algorithmic music
 - creative coding
-description: "TOPLAP Israel and TAMI collaborate for an exciting algorithmic music and food hacking evening with Violent Emre from Turkey and Earth To Abigail."
+description: "TOPLAP Israel and TAMI collaborate for an exciting algorithmic music and food hacking evening with Violent Emres from Turkey and Earth To Abigail."
 categories:
 - Algorithmic Events
 ---